watson/http-url-watcher-agent/README.md

 This is an agent which will watch a list of http urls and email you when they change.

-The agent checks the list of URL's every 10 minutes.
-If a URL have changed since the last check it will send an email to all recipients.
+Every minute the agent checks a job list if any crawl are due to run.
+If due, the URL will be crawled and compared against the last known version of the content.
+If changed, the agent will send out emails to all who have subscribed.

 ## Disclamer